jestnot/dnd-notes/content/World of Kyrka/Places/The Three Nations/Nation - Vangsta/Vangsta.md

 ---
-title: "The Plutocracy of Vangsta"
+title: The Plutocracy of Vangsta
 draft: false
+tags:
-tags: nation
+  - nation
+  - location
 ---
 Citizens are referred to as "Vangstans."
 # Government